Typology of predictors of limitations to professionalization of physicians over working age in national health systems

 Irina L. Krom

-Razumovsky Saratov State Medical University
+Saratov State Medical University named after V.I.
+Razumovsky

 Author for correspondence.